 On June 16, 2008, we entered into an employment agreement with Chad Ruwe, Executive Vice President of Operations, pursuant to which we granted him an option to purchase 250,000 shares of common stock with 50,000 shares vested immediately and increments of 50,000 shares vesting upon achievement of certain milestones related to obtaining FDA clearance and achieving commercial sales of our StreamwayTM Fluid Management System.
-As of April 1, 2009 a total of 150,000 shares are vested.
-The Company valued the option at \$33,310 using a Black-Scholes valuation model.
-The option has a 5 year legal term with 5 separate vesting schedules, an estimated life of 2.5 to 3.2 years, a volatility of 54%, a dividend rate of zero and a risk free interest rate of 3.18-3.4%.
-The vesting periods for each of the performance tranches range from immediate to 15 months based upon management's assessment of when each of the performance steps will be achieved.

 On June 30, 2008, we entered into a consulting agreement with Namaste Financial, Inc. for a one-year period of general business, strategic and growth advisory services.
-Under the agreement, Namaste received 125,000 shares of common stock and a warrant to purchase 125,000 shares of common stock at \$.46 per share.
-This firm was engaged to arrange new equity financing and the warrants and shares.
-The shares were valued at \$43,750 and the warrants were valued at \$12,800 using a Black-Scholes valuation model.
-The total value of \$56,550 is shown as a net reduction of paid in capital as they were treated as an incremental cost of raising capital under the guidance of SAB Topic 5-A.
+Under the agreement, Namaste is entitled to receive 125,000 shares of common stock and a warrant to purchase 125,000 shares of common stock at \$.46 per share.
+The stock and warrants were issued in connection with the October 2008 financing.

 On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
-As of April 1, 2009 a total of 20,000 shares are vested.
-The Company valued the option at \$6,463, an estimated life of 2.5 to 3 years, a volatility of 53%, a dividend rate of zero and a risk free interest rate of 2.7-2.9%.
-The vesting periods for each of the performance tranches range from immediate to 13 months based upon management's assessment of when each of the performance steps will be achieved.